Thank You Veronica Mars or ... Jenny From The (Writer's) Block

 A Few Month's Earlier ...Help, I Need Somebody's

 Why oh why can I not get some original writing flowing?
-Like LARENZ TATE in Love Jones, I lost my flow because like is like NIA LONG's character; wrecking my flow every time I get a visit from the mystical magical muse.
+Like LARENZ TATE in Love Jones, I lost my flow because my life is like NIA LONG's character; wrecking my flow every time I get a visit from the mystical magical muse.

 Is it because I'm married with children?
 It seems like my best writing was produced when I was young and single ...
 For instance, my 5 year old just crept up behind me, dancing to the music meant to stimulate writing , while holding Larry Boy in one hand and Bob The Tomato in the other.